inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 "The value of marriage is not that adults produce children, but that children produce adults."
 -- Peter De Vries
-The first marriage is the triumph of imagination over intelligence, and the second the triumph of hope over experience.
+The first marriage is the triumph of iination over intelligence, and the second the triumph of hope over experience.
 The sun was shining on the sea,
 Shining with all his might: